pythonhacker/harvestman-crawler/HarvestMan/Readme.txt

 where <version> is the version number.

-Change to directory 'HarvestMan-<version>' and install the program.
+Go into the directory.

-Installation steps are given below.
+cd HarvestMan-<version>

 How to Install
 --------------
 Make sure you are at the top-level HarvestMan directory.

 On POSIX systems (Unix, Linux)